MelbourneDeveloper/ioc_container/README.md

 _Warning: if you get a singleton with getAsync() and the calls fails, the singleton will always return a `Future` with an error for the lifespan of the container_

 ## Testing
 Check out the sample app on the example tab.
-It is a simple Flutter Counter example, and there is widget test in the `test` folder.
-It gives you an example of substituting a Mock/Fake for a real service.
-If you use dependency injection in your app, you can write widget tests like this.
+It is a simple Flutter Counter example, and a widget test is in the `test` folder.
+It gives an example of substituting a Mock/Fake for a real service.
+Using dependency injection in your app, you can write widget tests like this.
 Compose your object graph like this:

 ```dart
 IocContainerBuilder compose({bool allowOverrides = false}) =>